Victory pose

 A victory pose is a pose assumed by a person to celebrate victory, particularly by athletes and other sportspeople.
 Victory poses often involve raising the arms in the air.

 Video games

 Pre-programmed victory poses by fictional characters in video games have been the subject of controversy, particularly where the victory pose has been regarded as overly sexualized.
-Strategy first-person shooter Overwatch (video game) in particular was criticized by press for its overly sexualized victory poses, leading to certain animations being removed from the game by developers Blizzard.
+Strategy first-person shooter Overwatch in particular was criticized by press for its overly sexualized victory poses, leading to certain animations being removed from the game by developers Blizzard.

 Role-playing games such as Final Fantasy often have accompanying victory poses after encounters.
 These snippets of animation are usually played alongside a short music clip (known as fanfare), with characters celebrating their win.